Please visit the troubleshooting guide options on the left or continue reading for a more in depth look at gas fireplaces and how they work.

 - Millivolt System Gas Fireplaces

-- Standard System Gas Fireplaces
+- Standard System Gas Fireplaces (also called safety pilot systems)

 - IPI System Gas Fireplaces

-Probably the easiest way to tell which type of system your gas fireplace uses is to determine how you would normally operate it.
+For diagnosing purposes it is easiest to categorize fireplaces by their control system.
+And probably the easiest way to tell which type of system your gas fireplace uses is to determine how you would normally operate it.

 With a milivolt or IPI system, you would normally turn the main burner flame on and off with a wall switch where a standard system involves physically turning a knob or lever to turn the flame on and off (we will explain how each of these systems works later).